VulcanJS/Vulcan/README.md

 ## Third-Party Plugins

 - [Post By Feed](https://github.com/xavcz/nova-post-by-feed): register RSS feeds that will be fetched every 30 minutes to create new posts automatically.
-- [Nova-Slack](https://github.com/xavcz/nova-slack): A package that automatically sends your posts as messages to any connected Slack Team.
+- [Post To Slack](https://github.com/xavcz/nova-slack): A package that automatically sends your posts as messages to any connected Slack Team.
+- [Upload Images](https://github.com/xavcz/nova-forms-upload): A package that extends [nova:forms](https://github.com/TelescopeJS/Telescope/tree/master/packages/nova-forms) to upload images, like an avatar, to Cloudinary from a drop zone.